The Copernicus Project

 JNCC has identified a wider need to help organisations know what skills to focus on when looking to employ and develop staff to work on Earth Observation data.
 There are various skills frameworks that exist to help assess and describe skills levels, and these are widely used by organisations in recruitment and corporate professional development.
 However, working with Earth Observation data requires a challenging range of competencies, including data management, data science and computing knowledge, as well as specialist knowledge of Earth Observation data and an understanding of what it can be used for.
-JNCC will investigate the different skills frameworks that exist and see which are most suited to, or could be adapted to, reflect the particular skills needed in this area.
-This will be part of what is needed to help public bodies plan the internal development of their staff to use Copernicus data.
+JNCC has investigated the different skills frameworks that exist to see which are most suited to, or could be adapted to, reflect the particular skills needed in this area.
+This is part of what is needed to help public bodies plan the internal development of their staff to use Copernicus data.

 To complement the skills framework, JNCC has also identified several areas where UK environmental stakeholders have a clear opportunity to use Copernicus data to meet their needs, but where further guidance and training would make a real difference in enabling them to do this effectively and efficiently.
-We will focus on the following knowledge areas:
+We focused on the following knowledge areas:

 Processing and using radar data (November 2020): Radar data can be acquired day and night, even in cloudy conditions, providing a dense time-series suitable for trend analysis and change detection.
 Environmental applications for radar data include: forest inventory, biomass estimation and condition monitoring; emergency response to floods and landslides; habitat and crop mapping; offshore infrastructure and vessel monitoring; and illegal waste investigation.
 Applications are starting to be operationalised by the UK public sector, but user consultation shows that further skill development is needed to fully exploit potential.